Local SEO Featured

 1. Authority Content That Answers AI Queries

 Sarah’s old website had basic service pages: “Locksmith Services,” “Emergency Lockout,” “Residential Locks.”
+They were thin, generic, and invisible to AI systems.

 • “How Much Does an Emergency Car Lockout Cost in Denver?”
 (Complete pricing breakdown with average costs)